backbone2k/backbone2k.github.io/_posts/2019-07-22-adfs-skip-mfa-for-certain-authentication-methods.md

 date: 2019-07-22 20:24:19.000000000 +02:00
 classes: wide
 published: true
+tags:
+- migrated
 categories:
 - Authentication
-- Identity
-tags:
-- migrated
-excerpt: If you are using ADFS for authentication and you want to skip MFA for a user if a specific authentication mechanism was  used.
-In this post I show you one possible solution.
+  excerpt: If you are using ADFS for authentication and you want to skip MFA when a specific authentication mechanism was used this post can help you. solution.
 comments: true
 ---